zdfowler/diedactic/README.md

 1. `./run-push-to-local-registry-slimmed.sh` - Pushes images and their slimmed copy into the private registry for `clair` access
 1. `./run-klar.sh` - For every image in `images.list` and its paired `.slim` image, scan the image for CVEs
 1. `./run-summarize-data.sh` - Create a CSV file with image statistics, stored as `summarized-data.csv`

+### Cleanup

+The `run-cleanup.sh` script will remove log files, and images stored in the private registry.
+All slimmed images will be removed from the local docker images list.

+Remove containers and prune images as necessary:

+> `docker-compose down -v`
+> `docker image prune`

 ## LICENSE